Thorium: Nuclear power

 Thorium has been used as a power source on a prototype scale.
 The earliest thorium-based reactor was built at the Indian Point Energy Center located in Buchanan, New York, United States in 1962.
-China may be the first to have a shot at commercializing the technology.
+China may be the first to have attempted to commercialise the technology.
 The country with the largest estimated reserves of thorium in the world is India, which has sparse reserves of uranium.
 In the 1950s, India targeted achieving energy independence with their three-stage nuclear power programme.
 In most countries, uranium was relatively abundant and the progress of thorium-based reactors was slow; in the 20th century, three reactors were built in India and twelve elsewhere.
 Large-scale research was begun in 1996 by the International Atomic Energy Agency to study the use of thorium reactors; a year later, the United States Department of Energy started their research.
 Alvin Radkowsky of Tel Aviv University in Israel was the head designer of Shippingport Atomic Power Station in Pennsylvania, the first American civilian reactor to breed thorium.
 He founded a consortium to develop thorium reactors, which included other laboratories: Raytheon Nuclear Inc. and Brookhaven National Laboratory in the United States, and the Kurchatov Institute in Russia.

 In the 21st century, thorium's potential for reducing nuclear proliferation and its waste characteristics led to renewed interest in the thorium fuel cycle.
 India has projected meeting as much as 30% of its electrical demands through thorium-based nuclear power by 2050.
-In February 2014, Bhabha Atomic Research Centre (BARC), in Mumbai, India, presented their latest design for a "next-generation nuclear reactor" that burns thorium as its fuel ore, calling it the Advanced Heavy Water Reactor (AHWR).
+In February 2014, Bhabha Atomic Research Centre (BARC), in Mumbai, India, presented their latest design for a "next-generation nuclear reactor" that burns thorium as its fuel core, calling it the Advanced Heavy Water Reactor (AHWR).
 In 2009, the chairman of the Indian Atomic Energy Commission said that India has a "long-term objective goal of becoming energy-independent based on its vast thorium resources."

+On 16 June 2023 China's National Nuclear Safety Administration issued a licence to the Shanghai Institute of Applied Physics (SINAP) of the Chinese Academy of Sciences to begin operating the TMSR-LF1, 2 MWt liquid fuel thorium-based molten salt experimental reactor which was completed in August 2021.
+China is believed to have one of the largest thorium reserves in the world.
+The exact size of those reserves has not been publicly disclosed, but it is estimated to be enough to meet the country's total energy needs for more than 20,000 years.